ayham-1/ayham.xyz/content/posts/appimages-are-a-bad-idea.md

 		  applications without needing to maintain a large library of unoptimized appimages
 		- opening a browser should never be a step in getting applications
+	- appimages are not practical for users
+		- users want app stores

+Imagine an application distribution system where it is decentralized, a SINGLE executable, directly from the developer, with no extra dependencies.
+Meet AppImages, argueably the second worst distribution system after Snaps.
+But Why?
+Why would I call such a /great/ system as second worst?

+It all begins with this quote from their official website:
+> "As a user, I want to download an application from the original author, and
+> run it on my linux desktop system just like I would do with a Windows or Mac
+> System"

+Just like windows or Mac?

+I would argue that the way Windows handles applications is *slightly* better compared to AppImages.
+Mainly because you can actually install the application onto the system.
+Also, I should make it clear that this article is not a dunk on any application specifically, but rather the distribution systems that are used by those applications.

+## The security problems with AppImages